 Control Assessment Compliance?
+4.1.16 Yes.
 Roofs.
 Roof pitches are to be between 22.5 degrees and up to 35 degrees.
-Proposed roof pitch is a maximum of 22.5 degrees.
+Proposed roof pitch is a maximum of 25 degrees.
 Roofs are to be of simple design and form with either simple hips or gables.
 Federation detailing, symbolism and Victorian inspired gables are not permitted.
-Roof adopts hipped formation.
+Roof adopts hipped and gable formation.
 The minimum eave overhang is 450mm.
-Eaves 0.450m in overhang as identified on plans.
+Eaves 0.450m in overhang as identified on plans and setback min 0.9 from boundaries.
 Roofs must use neutral colour tones such as greys, greens or browns.
 Noted.
 4.1.17 Yes.
 Lofts, Attics and Dormer Windows.
-Variations to the building height on corner lots may be appropriate when attic rooms with dormer windows are proposed, and where there will be no impact on the views and vistas to and from Oran Park House and grounds.
-Lot is not a corner lot.
+Variations to the building height on corner lots may be appropriate when attic rooms with dormer windows are proposed, and where there will be no impact on the views and vistas to and from Oran Park House Lot is not a corner lot. and grounds.
 Occasional lofts can go over roof pitch as long as design proportions are in harmony with the overall skyline of development.
 Proposed development does not adopt loft, attic or dormer window.
-4.1.18 Garages.
-Yes.
+4.1.18 Yes.
+Garages.
 Garages are required to be setback a minimum of 6m from the front boundary.
-Garage setback 6.370m from primary eastern boundary line.
+Garage setback 6.756m from primary eastern boundary line.
 The width of garages must not exceed 50% of the dwelling and be setback a minimum 1m behind the main part of the dwelling.
-Garage width = 6.050/16.605100 = 36.43% of the dwelling (primary) façade.
+Garage width = 5.5/16.5100 = 33.33% of the dwelling (primary) façade.
 Garages are required to be integrated into the building design and be consistent in respect of materials, colours and roof pitch.
 The garage has been considered within the overall building design and is consistent with regards to the main dwellings materials, colours and proposed roof pitch.
-Garages are to accommodate two cars, with allowance for a further two cars to be parked on the residential lot in front of the garage.
-Garage proposed being a double car garage can accommodate two cars with the ability for an additional two cars to be parked on the residential lot in front of the garage.
+Garages are to accommodate two cars, with allowance for a further two cars to be Garage proposed being a double car garage can accommodate two cars with the ability for an additional two cars to be parked on the residential lot in front of the garage.